✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for Duval

-Our dispatch model connects Jacksonville, nearby areas like Arlington, Atlantic Beach, Avondale, and the wider Duval County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near Springfield Park.
+The dispatch model connects Jacksonville, nearby areas like Arlington, Atlantic Beach, Avondale, and the wider Duval County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage